 Length

-No matter what industry you’re in or what resume template you choose to use, we highly recommend keeping yours between two and three pages.
-In the same way that your cover letter is the appetiser to your resume, and your career objective is a taster for the bulk of your resume, you can similarly consider your resume to be the entrée to securing a job interview.
-To help you keep your resume to the ideal length, include only the most recent or relevant roles.
-Three or four roles should provide sufficient opportunity for you to show a prospective employer that you have the technical skills, soft skills, industry experience and initiative required to succeed in the role.
+Whatever your industry or chosen CV format, we recommend keeping your CV between two and three pages.
+To keep your CV focused and easy to read, include only the most recent or relevant roles.
+Three or four roles should usually give enough space to show a prospective employer that you have the technical skills, soft skills, industry experience, and initiative needed to succeed in the role.

 Titles

-Use job or role titles that are understood at an industry level, and avoid role-specific terminology or jargon.
-Most importantly, make them professional.
-Opt for Web Developer instead of “Innovation Sherpa”, Customer Service Officer in the place of “Disseminator of Critical Information”, and most definitely choose to use Senior Executive over “Decision-Making Rockstar”.
-Your past and current titles give employers a sense of the professional responsibilities and duties you were tasked with in the various roles you’ve had, so make them easy to read and use labels that are both recognisable and credible.
+Use job or role titles that are understood across your industry and avoid role-specific terminology or jargon.
+Most importantly, keep job titles clear, accurate and widely understood.
+Avoid inflating titles that overstate scope or seniority, particularly in finance and technology where responsibilities can vary widely.
+For example, use Financial Accountant instead of Finance Operations Specialist, IT Support Analyst instead of Technical Solutions Consultant, or Data Analyst instead of Data Insights Consultant if those titles more accurately reflect your role.
+Your past and current titles give employers a sense of the duties and responsibilities you managed in the various roles you’ve had, so make them easy to read and use labels that are both recognisable and credible.
+Related: Top skills to put on your resume

 Keywords